imixs/imixs-workflow/src/site/markdown/engine/queries.md

-# The Full-Text-Search
+# The Search Index

 The Imixs-Workflow engine provides a **Full-Text-Search** based on the [Lucene Search Technology](https://lucene.apache.org/).
-The Full-Text-Search is part of the [DocumentService](./documentservice.html) controlling the search index and providing search methods.
+The search index is managed by the [DocumentService](./documentservice.html), which offers various search methods.

-The Search-Index allows you to search documents by a single _search term_ such as "cat" or "dog".
-Or you can define a _search query_ selecting documents with specific search criteria.
+You can search documents by search terms like "cat" or "dog*" and you can also define complex queries to select documents with specific search criteria.

-The Search-Index can also store search data, which dramatically speeds up the document access.
+The Search-Index stores also parts of a document, which dramatically speeds up the document access.
 The following section gives you an overview how a search term can be assembled from the very powerful [Lucene Query Syntax](https://lucene.apache.org/core/7_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description).

 ## How to Search Documents